KYLEKHAI/kiyokhai-beats-player/README.md

 # kiyokhai-beats-player

-Welcome to KIYOKHAI BEATS GALLERY, a video player showcasing some of my favorite beats as a music producer.
+Welcome to **KIYOKHAI BEATS GALLERY**, a video player showcasing some of my favorite beats as a music producer.
 The gallery is designed with a user-friendly UI/UX, providing an enjoyable experience for users to explore the beats on any device.

 ## Usage